- This event has passed.

 Free webinar brought to you by The Space, in association with Arts Council England.

-We’ll discover how they created beautiful sound from bedrooms and bathrooms, and the workarounds and digital tech that made that possible.
-We’ll find out the part that social media played in helping to connect with audiences, and how creating and distributing work digitally has helped artists and organisations stay in touch with followers, fans and consumers.
+We discovered how they created beautiful sound from bedrooms and bathrooms, and the workarounds and digital tech that made that possible.
+We looked at the part that social media played in helping to connect with audiences, and how creating and distributing work digitally has helped artists and organisations stay in touch with followers, fans and consumers.

 Singer, songwriter and composer Tom Hickox wrote No Human Is An Island as a response to the iconic John Donne Meditation from 1624.
 Tom’s collaborators for this piece, commissioned for the BBC Culture In Quarantine programme, included players from the Chineke!
 Orchestra and video director Nicolas Jack Davies.